-Once you’ve made your way to the section of the wall that is by the window, hang the wallpaper so it overlaps the frame by 10-15cm.
+Once you’ve made your way to the wall section by the window, hang the wallpaper, so it overlaps the frame by 10–15cm.
 It’s easier if you start on the right-hand side of the window and work your way across.

 Once the wallpaper has been put up around the window, feel for the corner of the window frame and mark it with a pencil, then cut the paper straight across the top and bottom so it’s easy to fold and paste the flap into the window reveal or ledge if there is one.

 Then, with a sharp blade, cut the excess wallpaper off by putting your putty knife up against the edge of the window trim and cut it with your utility knife.

 Finish wallpapering above and below the entire window frame.